325-years-bonus for all Ridinger

 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Ibex.
 Majestically to the right.
 Colored etching with engraving.
 Inscribed: IBEX. / Stein-Bock. / Le Bouquetin. / Familia II.
 Zweÿhufig. / J. E. R. del.
 12 × 8 in (30.4 × 20.3 cm).

 Thienemann & Schwarz 999. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., sect.
-XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.
+XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s currently the one as the others all the same). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.

 “on account of the fine illumination” for the colored works